JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/project-structure/index.md

 # AWS Toolkit

-Before doing a deep dive into the Project Layout
-I would suggest if you want to get more information about the AWS Toolkit please visit the website [aws.amazon.com/pycharm](https://aws.amazon.com/pycharm/) which is offered by AWS.
+Before doing a deep dive into the Project Layout if you want to get more information about the AWS Toolkit please visit the website [aws.amazon.com/pycharm](https://aws.amazon.com/pycharm/) which is offered by AWS.
 This Toolkit is developed by AWS so over here you can see what